-The beauty of bouldering is in its simplicity: a crash pad, a pair of shoes, and some chalk are about all you need.
+The beauty of bouldering is in its simplicity: a crash pad, shoes, and chalk are about all you need.
 And to help guide your crash pad buying decisions, we’ve narrowed down all the crash pad options into just a few—the ones we feel are best based on price and performance.
-Recommendations are unbiased and the buying links are affiliate links—purchases made from them support our free content.
+Also, don’t forget to check out our other buying guides by clicking the dropdown below.

 The purpose of a crash pad

 Used for bouldering, crash pads are your cushion when you fall.
-It’s worth limiting the amount of sleeping, cooking, climbing-film-watching, and general hanging out you do on your crash pad in order to better preserve the foam.
+It’s wise to limit the amount of sleeping, cooking, climbing-film-watching, and general hanging out you do on your crash pad in order to better preserve the foam.
 But, who are we kidding … crash pads make stellar sleeping pads!

-Most crash pads are a fairly standard size of roughly 4ft x 3ft x 5in, but you can also find thin, small pads designed to fill the cracks between regular pads that are aligned beside each other under a climb.
-If you don’t mind hauling the load, oversized pads are useful for providing a larger safe landing area—especially for highball boulders!
+Most crash pads are a fairly standard size of roughly 4ft x 3ft x 4in, but you can also find small pads designed to fill the cracks between regular pads that are aligned beside each other under a climb.
+If you don’t mind hauling the load, oversized pads are useful for providing a larger safe landing area.

 Top crash pads for bouldering